 - Pick up the dough and begin to stretch the dough gently using both your hands

-- Again, work your way around the pizza, stretching outwards
+- Again, work your way around the pizza, stretching outwards.

-- As the pizza gets larger and thinner you may prefer to lay it on the worktop and gradually tease the dough out further, rotating it around as you work
+- As the pizza gets larger and thinner you may prefer to lay it on the worktop and gradually tease the dough out further, rotating it around as you work.

-- Notice that the ridge created around the edge remains
+- Notice that the ridge created around the edge remains.

 For a visual representation of this hands-on action take a look at this video – the latter half demonstrates how I shape my pizza once I’ve completed the initial rolling out.

-How to Cook Pizza in the Oven
+How to cook pizza in the oven

-Coarse semolina scattered across the heated baking tray prior to sliding the raw pizza onto it will help keep the dough from sticking during cooking.
+- Coarse semolina scattered across the heated baking tray/ pizza stone prior to sliding the raw pizza onto it will help keep the dough from sticking during cooking.
 Semolina is a much better bet than flour since it doesn’t char as easily and any residue on the pizza will be better texturewise than loose flour.
+Dust the baking sheet just before sliding the pizza onto it to avoid the semolina charring too much.
+And if cooking multiple pizzas it may be necessary to replace or renew the semolina if it looks burnt.

 Make this Recipe for 1, 2, 4 or More

-- 125g/ 1 cup stong bread flour
+- 125g/ 1 cup strong bread flour

-- 42.5ml/ 8.5 tsp light beer
+- 42.5ml/ 8.5 teaspoon light beer

-- 42.5ml/ 8.5 tsp Water
+- 42.5ml/ 8.5 teaspoon Water

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 3/8 tsp fast action yeast
+- ⅜ teaspoon fast action yeast

 Remember to use an appropriately sized bowl for larger numbers – perhaps even dividing between several large bowls if making for more than 4 people.